mlr77/mlr77.github.io/essays/cleancodehacks.md

   } return counts;
 }
 ```
-Even better, write the code using the underscore.js library and it begins like this:
+<h4>Even better, write the code using the underscore.js library and it begins like this:</h4>

 ```js
 function countOccurrences2(str) {
   return _.countBy(str);